 6. Remember to keep your fingers away from the blade and take your time to ensure an accurate cut.

-See also How long do you cook cod in an air fryer
+See also Can you cook a stuffed turkey in an electric roaster

 By following this proper cutting technique, you will be able to separate the point from the flat easily and efficiently, allowing for even cooking and better presentation of your dish.